jean-michelet/fastify-di/README.md

 # Fastify Dependency Injection

+> ⚠️ **Work in Progress**
+>
+> - If you find the idea valuable and would like to see it officially proposed to the Fastify ecosystem, please **⭐ star this repository**.
+> - You can also [open an issue](https://github.com/jean-michelet/fastify-di/issues/new) to share feedback, suggest improvements, or contribute ideas.
+> - Community feedback at this stage is crucial - your input can directly shape whether this package has a chance to be accepted.

-## Proposal to Adopt as an Official Package (WIP)
+## Proposal to Adopt as an Official Package

 Bring `jean-michelet/fastify-di` under the Fastify organization as an official package.
-This would strengthen Fastify’s ecosystem by providing a native, well-integrated dependency injection (DI) solution that aligns with Fastify’s model without pushing users toward external frameworks or ad-hoc patterns.
+This would strengthen Fastify’s ecosystem by providing a native, well-integrated dependency injection (DI) solution that aligns with Fastify’s model without pushing users toward external frameworks.

 ## Why under the Fastify org?

 - **Native alignment.** Built around Fastify’s encapsulation, lifecycle, and plugin system.
-- **Minimal.** ~1.5k LOC including tests and types.
+- **Minimal.** under [**2k LOC**](https://api.codetabs.com/v1/loc/?github=jean-michelet/fastify-di) including tests and types.
 - **Type-safe.** Leverages TypeScript for dependency contracts.
 - **Improves testing.** Explicit declarations, override utilities, and type helpers to apply the Dependency Inversion Principle.
 - **Community benefit.** Addresses long-standing ergonomics issues ([#5061](https://github.com/fastify/fastify/issues/5061)) that decorators alone do not resolve.